thenrio/xero-min/README.md

 tiny lib for xero

-xero api is a pain in the ass : params, structure, documentation

-existing xero libraires are bloated with models
+existing ruby xero libraires are crowded with models : Payroll, Contact, Invoice that map each xml structure available through api

-why ?

-I believe we are not comfortable with xml, as xml is not a language supported structure, so go and map xml to class ?

-But what if I dont care with Payroll or whatever ?
+But what if I dont care with Payroll or I have already one ...
+Will I have to build an XXX::Invoice with mine ?

-Do I need some code for it ?

-I believe I don't
+Here is the minimal workflow for a POST request to xero :

-* send a http request, with optional body and params
+* send a http request, with xml in body
-* sign request with oauth protocol
+* sign request with oauth
 * parse response

+What this library does is the minimal wire, that is a functional api to GET|POST|PUT any xero call, with the following workflow

+* use your model to build proper xml
+* call xero-min
+* parse response to get data your app need

+Library was built and tested for a private app

 Abstract
 ========
+Uses

-Use typhoeus, to configure uri, headers, body, params
+* typhoeus, to configure uri, headers, body, params

-Use Nokogiri to parse response.
+* nokogiri to parse response

 Get some data
 =============
 You will get a Nokogiri node.

 Then you can scrap it and extract what you require, no more, no less